READER EMERITA IN PHILOSOPHY

 ASSOCIATE FELLOW OF THE CENTRE FOR RESEARCH IN PHILOSOPHY, LITERATURE & THE ARTS

-My research is thoroughly interdisciplinary, and includes feminist aesthetics; feminist metaphysics; natality; philosophies of embodiment; the sublime; women and 'genius' in philosophy, literature and the visual arts.
-I have a particular interest in the following philosophers: Beauvoir, Foucault, Kant, Kierkegaard, Nietzsche and Sartre.
-I am currently writing on the war poetry of the poet H.D.
-(Hilda Doolittle), and have a developing interest in Robot Ethics and Drone Warfare.
+My research is thoroughly interdisciplinary, and includes feminist aesthetics; feminist metaphysics; natality; philosophies of embodiment; the sublime; women and creativity in philosophy, literature and the visual arts; also issues related to drone warfare and related technologies.
+I have a particular interest in the following writers: Beauvoir, Kant, Kierkegaard, Nietzsche, Sartre and the poet H.D.
+(Hilda Doolittle).

 I welcome invitations to write articles, give papers or to participate in conferences or classes.
 A selection of my recent talks is listed below.